-• The basic functionality for the Primatte plug-in interface is centered around this Operational Mode selector.
-The top field indicated here by the Select BG Color option is the Operational Selector where the user selects which operational mode he wants to be in.
-There are four main steps to using the Primatte plug-in and Select BG Color is the first step and comes up as the default mode when the plug-in is first accessed.
+- The basic functionality for the Primatte plug-in interface is centered around the Operational Mode selector:

-• Position the cursor in the bluescreen area (or whatever background color you are using), near the foreground object.
+The top field indicated here by the Select BG Color option is the Operational Selector where the user selects which operational mode he wants to be in. - There are four main steps to using the Primatte plug-in and Select BG Color is the first step.
+This comes up as the default mode when the plug-in is first accessed. - Press the "Select Area" button on the PPG and position the cursor in the bluescreen area (or whatever background color you are using), near the foreground object.
 Select a rectangular area to sample the targeted background color.
 Release the mouse button and the Primatte will start the compositing process.
 If the foreground shot was done under ideal shooting conditions, Primatte will have done 90-95% of the composite in this one step.